turingschool-examples/hang-in-there-boilerplate/README.md

 #### Contributors
 This site was built by [Kim Ward](https://github.com/kmewrd) and [Andrew Musselman](https://github.com/Andrew-Musselman) as a pair project at Turing School of Software & Design.

-## To be deleted later...

-Project spec & rubric can be found [here](https://frontend.turing.io/projects/module-1/hang-in-there.html)

-To view your project:

-1. In your terminal, navigate to your project repo
-2. Run the command `open index.html`